Bills Catherine authored

 - Status: Passed the Senate, in the Assembly Appropriations Committee

-- In order to improve transparency and hold beverage container manufacturers accountable, SB 633 requires them to report third-party verification of the country of origin and amount (in pounds) of post-consumer recycled plastic to the state.
+- In order to improve transparency and hold beverage container manufacturers accountable, SB 633 would require them to report third-party verification of the country of origin and amount (in pounds) of post-consumer recycled plastic to the state.

 - SB 741 E-Permit in Coastal Zone